GR Man Riding His Bike All The Way To Marco Island, Florida, To Honor a Friend

-WYOMING, Mich. –Amyotrophic Lateral Sclerosis, other wise known as ALS, is a disease that can attack people in the prime of their lives.
-That is what happened to Adam Visser, who at age 34, died of the disease.
+WYOMING, Mich. — Amyotrophic laterals sclerosis, otherwise known as ALS, is a disease that can attack people in the prime of their lives.
+That is what happened to Adam Visser, who at age 34 died of the disease.
 Now his friend, Grant Bergsma, has found a way to pay tribute and pay it forward.

 “My inspiration is Adam.
-He ran my families cleaning business ever since I was little, He got diagnosed with ALS when he was 31 years old and past away when he was 34.”
+He ran my family’s cleaning business ever since I was little.
+He got diagnosed with ALS when he was 31 years old and passed away when he was 34.”

 That is why Grant Bergsma rides.
 He rides his bicycle in memory of his friend.
 He rides because he can, and he rides because he feels the need inside to do something to fight this terrible disease.